-The explanation is a mix of logistics and biology.
-Wearing too many layers, or fabrics that don’t breathe very well, can amplify sweat in a part of your body that (I mean this in the best way possible) is like the distant cousin of your armpit.
-Think about it: lots of hair follicles and sweat glands concentrated in a warm, bacteria-filled area.
-Like your pits, it’s bound to get a little swampy down there from time to time.
+Wearing too many layers or fabrics that don’t breathe very well can amplify sweat in a part of your body that (not unlike an armpit) consists of hair follicles and sweat glands concentrated in a warm, bacteria-filled area.
+Like your pits, it’s bound to get a little too damp down there from time to time.

-- Wear breathable fabric.
-Cotton undies are a given for combatting crotch sweat, but don’t underestimate the power of full-force cotton or linen outfits.
-If breathable fabrics aren’t an everyday option, try stocking your closet with skirts, dresses, and loose-fitting boyfriend shorts for sweaty summer days.
+Cotton undies are a given for combating crotch sweat, but don’t underestimate the power of cotton or linen outfits, which can help your whole body stay cooler longer.
+If breathable fabrics aren’t an everyday option, try stocking your closet with skirts, dresses, or loose-fitting shorts for extra sweaty summer days.

-- Prepare with back-up underwear.
-Lindsey says it’s a good idea to have a spare pair on hand for the days you know you’re going to be *extra wet.* Norma P., who has urge incontinence and leaks a few times a month, found that Speax are perfect for sweaty days: “In really humid weather they stop sweat down the inner thigh, reducing heat rash.”
-If you wear moisture-wicking undies you might be able to get away with just one pair a day, but it doesn’t hurt to have spares.
+Lindsey says it’s a good idea to have a spare pair of underwear on hand for particularly hot or humid days.
+If you wear moisture-wicking undies you might be able to get away with just one pair a day, but it doesn’t hurt to have extras in your bag.